 In this contribution, an Advanced SBT mode is proposed.
 Compared to the regular SBT mode in ECM, this subblock transform residual method infers the position and the direction of the transform part.

-An average BD-rate gain of xx% and yy% is obtained respectively for RA and LDB configurations with a systematic gain per class.
+An average BD-rate gain of -0.09% and -0.14% is obtained respectively for RA and LDB configurations with a systematic gain per class.

 We suggest investigating the proposed method in the next round of EE2 in the ECM-15.0.